 Find an NGO or a cause that aligns with your passion and commit some resources to this.

-Charity begins at home, so it is essential that while you aim to change your community and the world at large, you must be doing something to impact the lives of your employees also.
+Charity begins at home, so it is essential that while you aim to change your community and the world at large, you also do something to impact the lives of your employees.
 Yes, you can put CSR activities into practice within your organization.

 Your employees are one of the most valuable assets.
 Therefore, anything that can improve their lives in and out of the office should be implemented.